abramenal/cypress-file-upload/README.md

 - Chrome 73 changes related to HTML file input behavior: [#34][#34]
 - Force event triggering (same as for [`cy.trigger`][cy.trigger]) should happen when you use hidden HTML controls [#41][#41]

+## It isn't working!
+What else can I try?

+What to do in case if the plugin is not working for you?
+Here are some steps:

+1. Check [Caveats](#caveats) – maybe there is a tricky thing about exactly your issue
+1. Submit the issue and let us know about you problem
+1. In case you're using a file with encoding and/or extension that is not yet supported, make sure you've tried to explicitly set the `encoding` property (see [API](#api))
+1. State what you experience using the workaround above as well

 ## Contributors